azhirnov/as-en/AE/engine/docs/HDR_Display.md

 ## Smartphone

-ASUS smartphone with AMOLED screen with 800 nit brightness.
+ASUS smartphone with AMOLED screen with a brightness of 800 nit.
 Surface with `RGBA16F_Extended_sRGB_linear` mode.

 * Color value range 0..100 on monitor is approximately the same as range 0..24 on the smartphone.
 * Smartphone uses much simpler tonemapping which doesn't change the blue color.